SensitTechnologies/MESS/MESS/README.md

 # MESS - Reference Sheet
+### Startup

+Note: There are several seeders that will input required entries into the database if the database does **not** contain any entries
+This includes a default **Technician** account that is required to log in to MESS and to start creating WorkInstructions, Users, etc.

+### **Change Default Technician Password.**

 ### EF Core (Common Database Interactions)
 **NOTE:** *For both of these commands you must be in the MESS.Data directory, otherwise you must specify the base project as well.*